junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

-Dean snaps out of the dream in a gasp, his chest heavy with weight, his hands clenching the chest, panting.
-The vision from the dream slips away from his memory fast like sand slipping between fingers.
+Dean snaps out of the dream in a gasp, his chest heavy with weight, his hands clenching his chest, panting.
+The vision from the dream slips away from his memory fast, like sand slipping between fingers.
 He stares at the ceiling with wide eyes and already can't remember anything from the dream, only the lingering feeling of the weight and tightness on his chest, the breathlessness, and the sweat on his back still reminding him of a dreadful, rough night.

-He checks the clock, it still has another twenty minutes until his usual getting up hour.
+He checks the clock; it still has another twenty minutes until his usual getting-up hour.
 He gets up anyway, trying to wash away the sticky sensation and the lingering feeling of uneasiness.

 The shower water is freezing cold, for quite a while.
 He has to wait there, shuddering, cursing.
 And eventually it turns up, leaving the whole bathroom steaming with the hot vapor, covering the mirror with steam.

 Dean is wiping his hair, when he has a glance at the mirror.
-And that freezes him dead on spot.
+And that freezes him dead on the spot.
 The steam on the mirror has four capital letters, unmistakably read: "DEAD."

 He flees out of his apartment as fast as he can.